-One of the risks of joint replacement surgery is deep vein thrombosis (DVT), a serious condition in which a blood clot develops in a vein deep within the body.
+One of the risks of hip replacement or knee replacement surgery is deep vein thrombosis (DVT), a serious condition in which a blood clot develops in a vein deep within the body.
 Such clots are at risk of breaking away and traveling to the lungs, resulting in a pulmonary embolism, which can be fatal.

 DVT can also block blood flow in the veins, leading to pooling that causes swelling, pain and permanent damage to the legs.

 Although DVT can occur in any deep vein, blood clots most frequently develop in the lower extremities.
 This means patients who have had joint replacement surgery are at greater risk of clots.

 Deep vein thrombosis can pose a serious threat to health.
 Pieces of a clot can break off and travel through the bloodstream to the lungs.
 This is called a pulmonary embolism and can be fatal soon after it occurs.
 Deep vein thrombosis can also block blood flow in the veins, causing the blood to pool.
 This can cause swelling, pain, and permanent damage to the leg called post-thrombotic syndrome.

 Risk factors that may contribute to DVT include, but are not limited to:

 There are a variety of factors that contribute to the development of deep vein thrombosis. including:

 Hip or leg surgery

 Long periods of sitting, such as while traveling or on bed rest

 Certain diseases and conditions, such as varicose veins or arterial diseases